yincongcyincong/MuseBot/static/doc/lark.md

 # ✨ Lark (Feishu) DeepSeek Bot

 This project is a cross-platform chatbot powered by the **DeepSeek LLM**, supporting **Telegram**, **Slack**, **Discord**, and **Lark (Feishu)**.
-It comes with a variety of built-in commands, including image and video generation, balance checking, conversation clearing, and more.
+It comes with a variety of built-in commands, including image and video generation, conversation clearing, and more.

 ## 🚀 Starting in Lark Mode